So, almost all newer vehicles on the road today, use a mass air flow sensor.

 P0101 – Mass Air Flow Circuit Range/Performance

-Before you replace your (MAF) sensor there might be a chance a cleaning is all you need.
+Before you replace your mass air flow (MAF) sensor, there might be a chance, a cleaning is all you need.

-It is a easy job and that allows for better inspection.
-Always inspect the connector for dirt and corrosion as that could also be the problem as well.
+It is a easy job and that way, it allows for a better inspection.
+Always, inspect the connector for dirt and corrosion, as that could also be the problem.

-Usually when the sensor is failing it will let the engine run rich; using more fuel.
-It will also cause the engine to be sluggish on acceleration.
-Also; A engine running this way will eventually develop some other problems.
+Usually when the sensor is failing, it will let, the engine run rich, using more fuel.
+It will also, cause the engine to be sluggish on acceleration.
+As a result, a engine running this way, will eventually develop some other problems.

-The raw fuel that makes it out of the engine and into exhaust will eventually cause the oxygen sensor to fail.
-Given enough time; the fuel and soot will also ruin the catalytic converter.
+The raw fuel that makes it out of the engine and into exhaust; will eventually cause the oxygen (O2) sensor to fail.
+Given enough time, the fuel and soot, will also ruin the catalytic converter.